ktaletsk/cwl-airflow-compose/README.md

 Once uploaded successfully...
 When triggering your DAG, use a .json job file to specify inputs.
 Select "trigger w/ configuration" inside of the Airflow UI.
 Also look to the CWL-Airflow "how-to-use.md" to learn about API usage.
 CWL-Airflow supplies its own API to execute DAGs with PUSH and accompanying job configuration.

-For example, upperback is a simple workflow that takes a message, changes it to uppercase, reverses the text, and outputs the result (using inLineJaveRequrement, CommandLineTool, and ExpressionTool).
+For example, upperback.cwl is a simple workflow that takes a message, changes it to uppercase, reverses the text, and outputs the result (using inLineJaveRequrement, CommandLineTool, and ExpressionTool).
 It needs an input, specified upon triggering, like this:
 ***                      ***
 {
 "job": {